Bachelor of Fine Arts (BFA) Degree in Fine Arts

 Entrance portfolios are not required for acceptance into the Bachelor of Fine Arts program, but students transferring art and/or design credits from other academic institutions are required to submit a portfolio consisting of their work from each course for which they seek credit.

-The Fine Arts Studio program resides within the Department of Visual Arts and is accredited by the National Association of Schools of Art and Design.
+The Fine Arts Studio program resides within the Department of Art and Design and is accredited by the National Association of Schools of Art and Design.
 For more information, please contact Area Coordinator Jeffrey Cortland Jones.

 Program requirements can be found in the online Catalog.
 Simply select the area of study and click "Explore".